 This series of 3 credit courses varies by region and topics studied, but they all aim to apply the concepts, theories and policies studied in the core and required courses, to a region of the world, or a particular facet of development.
 One of the courses taken in this group must be a course on a region of the world.
-There are often, in addition to the courses listed below, new special topics courses offered each year, as well as course offerings in other academic units that may fulfill this requirement upon approval by the GTD faculty.
+There are often, in addition to the courses listed below, new special topics courses offered each year, as well as many other course offerings in other academic units that may fulfill this requirement upon approval by the GTD faculty.

-- GTD 504 Technology and Development in Zones of Conflict (3 credits) - GTD 507 Technology and Development in the Middle East (3 credits) - GTD 508 Technology and Development in Latin America (3 credits) - GTD 509 Technology and Development in North Africa (3 credits) - GTD 510 Technology and Development in Sub-Saharan Africa (3 credits) - GTD 511 Development Policies and Practices (3 credits) - GTD 512 International Governance and Development of Nuclear Technologies (3 credits) - GTD 598 Technology and Development in Global Education (3 credits) - GTD 598 Technology and Development in South East Asia (3 credits) - GTD 598 Gender, Development and Technology (3 credits) - GTD 598 Grassroots Energy Innovation (3 credits)
+- GTD 504 Technology and Development in Zones of Conflict (3 credits) - GTD 507 Technology and Development in the Middle East (3 credits) - GTD 508 Technology and Development in Latin America (3 credits) - GTD 509 Technology and Development in North Africa (3 credits) - GTD 510 Technology and Development in Sub-Saharan Africa (3 credits) - GTD 512 International Governance and Development of Nuclear Technologies (3 credits) - GTD 598 Humanitarian Relief and Development (3 credits) - GTD 598 Technology and Development in South East Asia (3 credits) - GTD 598 Gender, Development and Technology (3 credits) - GTD 598 Grassroots Energy Innovation (3 credits)